mbimoad/mbimoad/README.md

 - 🔭 I’m currently working as Freelancer
 - 🌱 I’m currently learning Python and Mvc
 - 📫 How to reach me: bimoadjie19@gmail.com
-- 💬 Ask me about Anything About Code
-- ⚡ Fun fact: Code is easy but don't be easier

 ### Here is my stats
 <p align="center">